LZ 127 Graf Zeppelin: Forced landing in France (1929)

 On 16 May 1929, on the first night of its second trip to the US, Graf Zeppelin lost four of its engines.
 With Eckener struggling for a suitable place to force-land, the French Air Ministry allowed him to land at Cuers-Pierrefeu, near Toulon.
 Barely able to control the ship, Eckener made an emergency landing.
 The incident, and the forced comradeship it engendered, softened France's attitude to Germany and its airships slightly.
 The incident was caused by adjustments that had been made by the chief engineer to the four engines that failed.

 On 4 August, the airship made it to Lakehurst on the second attempt.
 Aboard was Susie, an eastern gorilla who had been captured near Lake Kivu in the Belgian Congo and sold by her German owner to an American dealer.
-After a touring career in the US, Susie went to Cincinnati Zoo in 1931, where she died in 1947.

 Round-the-world flight (1929)

-The American newspaper publisher William Randolph Hearst's media empire paid half the cost of the project to fly Graf Zeppelin around the world, with four staff on the flight; Lady Hay Drummond-Hay, Karl von Wiegand, the Australian explorer Hubert Wilkins, and the cameraman Robert Hartmann.
+American newspaper publisher William Randolph Hearst's media empire paid half the cost of the project to fly Graf Zeppelin around the world, with four staff on the flight: Lady Hay Drummond-Hay, Karl von Wiegand, Australian explorer Hubert Wilkins, and cameraman Robert Hartmann.
 Drummond-Hay became the first woman to circumnavigate the world by air.